 With that out of the way, I find it annoying that searching online for information how to feed and care for a fledgling yields almost no results.
 This is because rescue people seem to be almost aggressively precious about sharing information.
 The fact is you can’t always get the bird into the right hands immediately, and if you don’t know how to feed them they will die before you can get them to a qualified person.

 If you have found a fledgeling first identify the bird and then find out what they eat.

 A Cape Sparrow will eat scrambled egg (obviously no seasoning) or tinned dog or cat food diluted with water.
 I was advised to feed cat pellets soaked in water and mushed up.
 You can feed from a spoon, the best bet is to bend the spoon in a vice to make this easier.
 A syringe is first prize.
 Keep the syringe clean and wash frequently in boiling water.

 Feed the bird at regular intervals (but not at night).
 Every time the Sparrow opened its mouth begging for food we fed it, sometimes at intervals of only 10 mins.

 Sadly on day 2 one of the babies died, it lost energy and was not feeding, it also felt cold.
 I tried holding it to warm and in desperation tried to give sugar water from a spoon.
 I don’t know if it drowned as a result or if it was dying anyway.
 The remaining sibling continued to thrive.

-On Saturday we took the remaining Cape Swallow fledgling to Wildlife in Crisis, outside Springs in Gauteng.
+On Saturday we took the remaining Cape Sparrow fledgling to Wildlife in Crisis, outside Springs in Gauteng.
 This is where we took Poopsie to a few years ago.
-Judy and her husband Ken are wonderful people who do so much good work.
+Judy is a wonderful woman who does so much good work.